Realtime Tables¶

 DROP PUBLIC TABLE¶

 This command drops an existing table, along with its schema and all rows.
-You can specify multiple tables, separated by commas.
+Multiple tables can be specified in a comma-delimited list.

 Example¶